yoonjiheun/kitsu-api/README.md

 #### paginationOffset(number)
   Sets the [offset for pagination](https://kitsu.docs.apiary.io/#introduction/json-api/pagination) when receiving data.
 #### paginationLimit(number)
-  Sets the (limit for pagination)[https://kitsu.docs.apiary.io/#introduction/json-api/pagination] when receiving data.
+  Sets the [limit for pagination](https://kitsu.docs.apiary.io/#introduction/json-api/pagination) when receiving data.
 #### filter(filterKey, [ filterValues ])
-  Allows you to (filter the category you)[https://kitsu.docs.apiary.io/#introduction/json-api/filtering-and-search] query based on attributes of that category.
+  Allows you to [filter the category you](https://kitsu.docs.apiary.io/#introduction/json-api/filtering-and-search] query based on attributes of that category.
 Check [here](https://kitsu.docs.apiary.io/#reference) to find what attributes the category has.
 #### sort([ attributes ])
   This methods takes in an array of flags and
   [sorts based off the flags](https://kitsu.docs.apiary.io/#introduction/json-api/sorting) given by Kitsu.
 I haven't found all of them but some are specified in the documentation.